1961 The Greatest Feat Ever Performed*

 They had no idea.

-As 1961 began, the harsh Yankee media spotlight was pointed not on Maris but Ralph Houk, the team’s new manager after the purging of senior citizen Casey Stengel, a favorite of the press.
+As 1961 began, the harsh New York media spotlight was pointed not on Maris but Ralph Houk, the team’s new manager after the purging of senior citizen and press favorite Casey Stengel.
 It didn’t help Houk that his team sputtered from the start.
 The Yankees struggled badly in spring training, were shutout at home on Opening Day by the Minnesota Twins—the awful team formerly known as the Senators—and by late May were barely above the .500 mark.
 Roger Maris was in sync with early Yankee misfortunes, batting as low as .208 with just three home runs through the team’s first 28 games.
 Rumors quietly began swirling that Maris was headed for the trading block.

 Then Maris connected.
 Then he connected again.
 Then again and again.
 Over a 38-game span he smacked 24 home runs, bolting ahead of Mickey Mantle—who had gotten off to a flying start—for the AL home run lead.
 It would be the beginning of a healthy competition between two teammates built out of admiration and respect for one another, one that would raise the ante and pull them away from other slugging contenders (Jim Gentile, Harmon Killebrew, Rocky Colavito) whose bats suddenly sprang to life in an expansion-aided, round tripper-happy season.